-In his essay "The Dissemination of Culture: A Model with Local Convergence and Global Polarization," Robert Axelrod presented a model of social interaction and its impact on culture.
-Culture is thought of as a discrete list of numerical attributes, which we might consider as "issue positions" on public policies, preferred political parties, or any other judgment.
-One of the most interesting issues he raises is the possibility that, over the long run, the natural processes of human interaction will homogenize the culture.
-Over the long run, nobody will interact with anybody who is even slightly different from them.
-Under many conditions, all individuals will have the same opinion about everything.
-Under other conditions, social opinion is not completely homogenized, but the citizens are divided into completely homogeneous and totally distinct subgroups, and none of the members of one group interact with the members of any other group.
+One of the most interesting issues raised by Axelrod is the possibility that, over the long run, the natural processes of human interaction will homogenize the political culture.
+The cells are most likely to copy the features of neighbors that are similar to them, and the end result is that most or all cells are surrounded by others that are exactly like them.
+Over the long run, there is no interaction among cells that are even slightly different from each other.
+Under many settings of the parameters, all cells will be completely identical in the end.
+Under other conditions, opinion is not completely homogenized, but the cells are divided into completely homogeneous and totally distinct subgroups, and none of the members of one group interact with the members of any other group.